todo-make-username/php-data-object-utilities/README.md

 **Setting Attributes**\
 These are special attributes that can be used on properties to alter the behavior of the hydrator.
 * `#[HydratorSettings()]` - This is the settings attribute that is used to enable or disable certain aspects of the hydrator for the property.
 	* **Optional Parameter:** `hydrate: bool` [default: true] - This enables/disables hydration completely for the property.
-Conversion will not run if this is disabled for obvious reasons.
+Type conversions will not run if this is disabled for obvious reasons.
 	* **Optional Parameter:** `convert: bool` [default: true] - This enables/disables the type conversions.
-Without this, you will probably get exceptions/errors for mismatched types if strict typing is used.
+If set to false, you will probably get exceptions/errors for mismatched types if strict typing is used.
 * `#[ConversionSettings()]` - This attribute is used to set certain settings that are used within conversion process.
 Please use Hydrator settings to disable conversions for the property if desired.
 	* **Optional Parameter:** `strict: bool` [default: true] - This setting is to enable or disable strict conversions.
 For most types using strict conversion, the value before must loosely match the value after: `'123' == 123` (str to int).
 When it doesn't match, a `ConversionException` is thrown.
 When strict conversion is off, it will attempt to convert like it normally does, but doesn't check for loose equivalence afterwards.
 So `'123abc'` will convert, without errors, to `123`.
 For bool values, it will use the truthy value if `filter_var` fails to convert.

 **Normal Attributes**
 * `#[FileUpload]` - Specify if a property was an upload(s) and automatically pull the data from $_FILES.
-	* **Optional Parameter:** `formatted_uploads: bool` [default: true] - This will format PHPs' gross looking multi-uploads array into an array for each uploaded file as an element with the format of a single upload.
+	* **Optional Parameter:** `formatted_uploads: bool` [default: true] - This will format PHP's gross looking multi-uploads array into an array for each uploaded file as an element with the format of a single upload.\
+	<code>[ [file1 data], [file2 data] ]</code>
 	* **Property Data Type Restriction:** Array compatible fields only.
-	* **Future Feature:** Eventually this will detect if the field is an object instead of an array and then try to hydrate the object with the files data.
-There will also be an optional parameter which will take a class and make an array of those if it is a multi upload.
+	* **Special Note:** This will remain an array exclusive because everyone has a different file data class which are all initialized differently.
+If you want to use your own file data class, ignore this attribute and make a custom hydration attribute which has the logic to set up your desired object.
 * `#[JsonDecode]` - Exactly what PHP's `json_decode` does.
 Takes a JSON string and tries to convert it to an array.
 The optional constructor arguments match PHP's method as well.
 	* **Optional Parameter:** `associative: bool|null` [default: null] - Determines if the value should be parsed as an associative array or not.
 	* **Optional Parameter:** `depth: int` [default: 512] - Specified recursion depth.